A Sunday morning visit to Al’s Breakfast in Minneapolis, MN

 The Jose, one of the more popular dishes

-If there was one signature dish at Al’s Breakfast, it would have to be The Jose with one ($5.50) or two ($6.90) poached eggs, cheddar cheese, hash browns, salsa, and a side of white or wheat bread.
-This classic dish, popular with locals and tourists, has a cult following and has even been featured on television shows.
+If there were one signature dish at Al’s Breakfast, it would have to be The Jose with one ($5.50) or two ($6.90) poached eggs, cheddar cheese, hash browns, salsa, and a side of white or wheat bread.
+This classic dish, popular with locals and tourists, has a cult following and has even been featured on television.
 Just remember that The Jose is massive, so come hungry.

-I was told that The Jose was originally created by a customer named, well, Jose.
-Ironically, he didn’t enjoy the dish but over time the dish became popular among college students from the nearby University of Minnesota.
+The story goes that a customer named Jose created this dish.
+Ironically, he didn’t enjoy the dish, but over time, the dish became popular among college students from the nearby University of Minnesota.

-This thing is greasy and good.
-Nothing fancy here, just a bed of crispy hash browns topped with a couple poached eggs, lots of melted smoky cheddar cheese, and a little bit of spicy salsa.
-Somehow it all comes together perfectly.
+This thing was greasy and good.
+Nothing was fancy here, just a bed of crispy hash browns topped with a couple of poached eggs, lots of melted smoky cheddar cheese, and a little spicy salsa.
+Somehow, it all comes together perfectly.

 Each bite of The Jose was perfect.
-The eggs, though slightly overcooked, rewarded me with a silky and yellow yolk that mixed in wonderfully with the gooey cheese, the hot and crispy hash browns, and the fresh salsa.
+Though slightly overcooked, the eggs rewarded me with a silky yellow yolk mixed wonderfully with gooey cheese, hot and crispy hash browns, and fresh salsa.

-I think I might try to make my own version of The Jose at home, but I don’t think I could ever make it as well as Al’s Breakfast does.
+I might try to make my version of The Jose at home, but I don’t think I could ever make it as well as Al’s Breakfast does.

 Buttermilk Pancakes with Blueberries and Walnuts